Sustainable Development Goal 17: Partnerships for the goals

 • the private sector

-• members of Indigenous communities
+• members of Indigenous communities and organizations

-• members of racialized communities
+• members of equity-deserving groups

 In Canada, Open Government is about making government more accessible to everyone.
 The Open Government Portal allows Canadian individuals and organizations to access government data and datasets, digital records, information on completed access to information request summaries and contracts.

-Open data is an important mechanism to enhance transparency and ensure evidence-based dialogue and collaboration between governments and civil society.
-Statistics Canada supports transparent reporting of data and statistics that help Canadians better understand their country—its population, resources, economy, society and culture.
+Statistics Canada supports transparent reporting of data and statistics that help Canadians better understand their country-its population, resources, economy, society and culture.
 This is done through publishing thousands of data tables where the public can select variables of interest to them and create customized data tables.

 Furthermore, Statistics Canada has the mandate to report for the Government of Canada on indicators for the SDGs.
 In 2018, Statistics Canada released the SDG Data Hub.
 The Hub reports on Canada's data for the Global Indicator Framework.
 In addition, the Canadian Indicator Framework data hub is an open source platform that reports the most recent data for the Canadian SDG indicators.